 There are many character tropes that I feel are overdone and/or very annoying in RPGs.
 Two examples of this are the “very smart” orc “wizard” that’s actually a barbarian and the brooding lone wolf.
-They’re tropes for a reason in that there are a large amount of people who find them funny or interesting.
+They’re tropes for a reason in that there are a large number of people who find them funny or interesting.
 However, one trope that I’d always wanted to try out is the reluctant hero.
 Someone who was thrust into greatness, and despite their best efforts to avoid their destiny, they save the world or complete their mission.

 This trope is pretty common in action films and TV.
 John McClane from Die Hard is my favorite example of this type of hero.
 He has business being at the Nakatomi Plaza and he goes through with saving the hostages in the building despite his constantly voiced reluctance to do so.